Winter Driving Tips Part 3

 Turn the key to start

-Turn the key and hold it for up to 10 seconds to see if the car will start.
+A key winter driving tip is to turn the key and hold it for up to 10 seconds to see if the car will start.
 If your car does not start in this time, stop holding it and leave your car for a few minutes before trying again.

 Jump-start your car